How Much Home Insurance Coverage Do You Really Need?

 Find your best options in less than 2 minutes

-This guide walks you through exactly how to calculate adequate coverage for every component of your homeowners policy: dwelling coverage based on true replacement cost, personal property limits tied to what you actually own, liability protection that shields your net worth, and additional living expenses coverage that keeps you housed while repairs are made.
+This guide walks you through exactly how to calculate adequate coverage for every component of your homeowners policy in 2026: dwelling coverage based on true replacement cost, personal property limits tied to what you actually own, liability protection that shields your net worth, and additional living expenses coverage that keeps you housed while repairs are made.
 Whether you're buying a new policy or reviewing your existing one, the formulas and benchmarks here will help you make confident, informed decisions.

 Key Pinch Points